 Professional guides: The PPAS guides encompass the three qualities that make up a great guide.
 Our guides are experienced, qualified and passionate about what they do.
 We understand the mountains have an infinite amount of knowledge to be acquired.
 Our guides are passionate to continue to improve their own personal skills, whether it’s spending time together in the mountains or crags on off-days or professional development through the American Mountain Guides Association.
 We hold ourselves to a high standard of expertise and knowledge, making Pikes Peak Alpine School the leading authorities of current affairs in the Front Range.
 This passion has evolved over years of experience making us who we are.
 It fuels our enthusiasm to adventure and educate new and experienced climbers alike.

-AMGA Training and Certification: Because some climbing areas (including Garden of the Gods) don’t require climbing guides to have any formal training, hiring a guide can be “climber beware”.
+AMGA/IFMGA Training and Certification: Because some climbing areas (including Garden of the Gods) don’t require climbing guides to have any formal training, hiring a guide can be “climber beware”.
 As well as in-house training all of our guides have subjected themselves to the examination and assessment from the American Mountain Guides Association (AMGA).
 The AMGA is the only internationally recognized third party standard for guide training and certification.
 Our guides have higher level of training and experience than any other company in Colorado Springs.
 Each of our guides have taken at minimum, the AMGA Single Pitch Instructor.
 Some are full IFMGA Mountain Guides, a ten year training and exam process.
 To better understand the AMGA training investment, see Our Guides page and the AMGA education flowchart on that page.